OnrampLab/laravel-security-model/README.md

     Determinate whether the encryptable field is searchable.
 If the field is searchable, you should make a migration to create a new column to store blind index value for searching.

+### Searchable Encrypted Field

+To achieve searching on encrypted fields, we use a strategy called **blind indexing**.
+Its idea is to store a hash value of the plaintext in a separate column and would it will be used for searching.

+That means if you define a encryptable field to be searchable, you should postfix the original column name with `_bidx` to create a new column.
+For example, if you define a `email` column to be searchable, then you need to create a `email_bidx` column in your table.

 ### Conditional Encryption

 Sometimes you may need to determinate whether a model should be encrypted under certain conditions.
 To accomplish this, you may define a `shouldBeEncryptable` method on your model: